RustlingBrick86/TradeGui/readme.md

 __Features:__

 1- Has multi language support.
-(Now only Turkish and English support)
+(It now supports Turkish, English, Indonesian and German languages!)

 2- Has multi type option